TonyLovesDevOps/notified_resource_example/README.md

 end
 ```

-The two cookbooks are identical in all ways except that notify-success includes compat_resource 12.9.1 in metadata.rb/Berksfile while notify-failure includes 12.10.5
+The cookbooks are identical in all ways except in what version of compat_resource 12.9.1 is in metadata.rb/Berksfile:
 ```
 # notify-success/Berksfile:
 cookbook 'compat_resource', '= 12.9.1'

 # notify-failure/Berksfile:
 cookbook 'compat_resource', '= 12.10.5'

+# notify-fixed/Berksfile:
+cookbook 'compat_resource', '= 12.4.1'
 ```